ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/04-StatsAnalysisOmicsData.md

 teaching: 15
 exercises: 30
 questions:
+- "How do I need to prepare my data for analysis in R?"
-- "What statistical methods do I need to analyze my data?"
+- "What statistical methods do I need to analyze this data set?"
-- "What packages are available to me for biological data analysis in R?"
+- "What packages are available to me for biostatistical data analysis in R?"
+- "How do I perform differential gene expression analysis using R packages?"
 objectives:
+- "Become familiar with methods in R for quantifying transcriptomic gene expression data."
-- "Gain hands-on experience and develop skills to be able to use R to visualize and investigate patterns in genomic data."
+- "Gain hands-on experience and develop skills to be able to use R to visualize and investigate patterns in omics data."
+- "Be able to install and load the necessary biostatistics R packages."
-- "Be able to install and run function from packages commonly used for data analysis and visualization in R."
+- "Be able to run functions from biostatistics packages for data analysis and visualization in R."
 keypoints:
-- "TBD"
+- "The BiocManager is is a great tool for installing Bioconductor packages in R."
+- "Make sure to use the ? symbol to check the documentation for most R functions."
+- "Fragments of sequences from RNA sequencing may be mapped to a reference genome and quantified."
+- "The edgeR manual has many good examples of differential expression analysis on different data sets."
 ---

 ## Omics Data Preparation - R

-Now that we have the transcript sequence reads aligned to the reference genome, we can begin to quantify the number of reads that map to each genomic feature from the features file.
+Now that we have the transcript sequence reads aligned (mapped) to the reference genome, we can begin to quantify the number of reads that map to each genomic feature from the features file.
 Recall that we are able to count the number of reads that map to each feature in a genome to compare the effects of a treatment, such as UV radiation exposure.

 ![Gene Model Expression Coverage Plot](../fig/fadedCoverage_dp_gene15097.jpeg){: width="500" }

+A benefit of being able to map transcript reads is the ability to [determine the differential expression][deAnalysis] of genes under stress.
+Remember that transcripts produced by RNA sequencing technologies are fragments of gene sequences that have been transcribed (expressed).

 **Note:** be sure that you have loaded the [Rsubread][rsubreadCite] R library before we proceed with the bioinformatics analysis workflow.